moatom/moatom.github.io/index.md

     - [ORCID: 0009-0006-7147-9997](https://orcid.org/0009-0006-7147-9997)
   <!-- - **[Quora](https://www.quora.com/profile/Tomoaki-Kobayashi-1)** -->

-  I am a software engineer (mainly writing Scala for my job) with strong interest in research on software.
+  I am a software engineer with strong interest in research on software.

   My research interests focus on theoretical foundations of software and the application of them, especially in the following fields: